ltn22/yang-evol/draft-toutain-schc-universal-option.md

 However, this approach also comes with notable disadvantages.
 It increases the number of entries required to describe each option by a factor of three, resulting in larger Rule representations.
 Furthermore, the syntactic approach may yield less efficient compression in certain scenarios, particularly when options must be sent rather than elided.

-For instance, in a semantic approach, only the value and potentionnly the length is sent as residue (cf. {{fig-sem-value-sent}}):
+For instance, in a semantic approach, only the value and potentially the length is sent as residue (cf. {{fig-sem-value-sent}}):

 ~~~~ aasvg
 +---------------+---+---+--+-----+------+----------+